 The water management theme will help you to integrate the knowledge and understanding of water developed in the other thematic areas to better enable you to tackle the big water management challenges that we face.
-Geographic case studies are developed in the 'Basins Under Pressure' sessions to compare the trade-offs that occur between science and society in these contexts.
+Geographic case studies are developed to compare the trade-offs that occur between science and society in these contexts.
 Interactions with experts with different perspectives and expertise will help you to understand the challenges faced by water managers.

-Teaching takes place through lectures, seminars and field visits, including a week long field trip to the Ebro Basin during the Easter vacation.
-The three themes will be integrated in the 'Water Policy, Politics and Law' module, through the 'Basins under Pressure' sessions which focus on geographic case studies.
+Teaching takes place through lectures, seminars and field visits, including a one-week field trip to the Ebro Basin during the Easter vacation.